 Released on October 21st, 2003 for the Sony PlayStation 2, Castlevania: Lament of Innocence is the tale of the beginnings of two powerful forces.
 First the Belmont clan, who go on to become well known vampire slayers setting out to rid the world of all darkness.
 And second, the evil force known as Dracula, who wreaks havoc on the innocent for many centuries to come.
 Lament of Innocence takes place in the year 1094, making it one of the earliest games in the Castlevania franchise, setting the story for the formation of the ongoing Belmont vs. Dracula battle.
 Since Mathias is bedridden, Leon sets out alone to the place known as Eternal Night in order to save Sara.
 On his historic journey he meets Rinaldo Gandolfi, who provides him a Whip of Alchemy to use in battle, and also acts as a merchant buying and selling various goods.
 Leon encounters many dark, fierce creatures who live among the night and serve their master, Walter Bernhard.
 Some of the darkest include Medusa, who turns her prey to stone with a simple glare from her eyes, Succubus, who can take the shape of any being, and Joachim Armster, a vampire who is being held prisoner in the castle and wants revenge against Walter.
 Joachim also has very important information to provide, but it comes at a price, one which nearly costs Leon his life.

-It was inevitable that Konami would attempt to bring Castlevania back into the 3D realm after the disastrous games they made for the N64.
-Castlevania: Lament of Innocence was the first try since those failures, but this time it was done much better.
-The game seems to have been inspired by Capcom's Devil May Cry, which itself was inspired by the Castlevania series.
+It was inevitable that Konami would attempt to bring Castlevania back into the 3D realm after the not so popular games they made for the N64.
+Castlevania: Lament of Innocence was the first try since then, but this time it was done much better.
+The game seems to have been inspired by Capcom’s Devil May Cry, which itself was inspired by the Castlevania series.